Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 ```

 Using '.await' essentially pauses the execution of the code until the ThreadTimer future is ready, then continues on
 from that point.
-So this code is amazing right? ...
+So this code is amazing, right? ...
 Right?

 No!
-This code is bad, actually, but the reason may not be immediate obvious.
+This code is bad, actually, but the reason may not be immediately obvious.

 This version might help you see why the code is bad: